-Based on the trading prices of the Senior Notes on the applicable dates, the fair value of the Senior Notes as ofMarch 31, 2017 and June 30, 2016 was approximately \$2.63 billion and \$2.68 billion, respectively.
+In November 2017, the Company repaid \$250.0 million of Senior Notes at maturity.
+Based on the trading prices of the Senior Notes on the applicable dates, the fair value of the Senior Notes as of December 31, 2017 and June 30, 2017 was approximately \$2.41 billion and \$2.67 billion, respectively.
 While the Senior Notes are recorded at cost, the fair value of the long-term debt was determined based on quoted prices in markets that are not active; accordingly, the long-term debt is categorized as Level 2 for purposes of the fair value measurement hierarchy.